A model for planar compacta and rational Julia sets: Motivations and Results

-Theorem \ref{invariance} concerns a special phenomenon, which will be referred to as the {\bf invariance of atoms}.
-Kiwi's work \cite{Kiwi04}, about polynomial Julia sets $K$ with no irrationally neutral cycle, provides a most typical representation for such a phenomenon.
-In this work, the atoms of $K$ are just the fibers of $K$ defined in \cite[Definition 2.5]{Kiwi04}.
-If the Julia set $K$ is even connected, then each of its atoms is a union of finitely many prime end impressions of the unbounded Fatou component \cite[Theorem 3]{Kiwi04}.
+When $K$ is the Julia set of a polynomial $f$ with no irrationally neutral cycle, Kiwi \cite{Kiwi04} discusses a special case of Theorem \ref{invariance}.
+Note that the atoms of $K$ are the fibers of $K$ \cite[Definition 2.5]{Kiwi04}.
+Here two points $x\ne y\in K$ are contained in different fibers if and only if there is a finite set $C$ and a separation $K\setminus C=E_x\cup E_y$ with $x\in E_x$ and $y\in E_y$.
+By \cite[Theorem 3]{Kiwi04}, if $K$ is even connected then each of its atoms is a union of finitely many prime end impressions of the unbounded Fatou component .

-Every open map of one compactum onto another is confluent \cite[p.284,Theorem 13.14]{Nadler92}.
-Here a continuous map $f: S_1\rightarrow S_2$ of a space $S_1$ onto another is said to be {\bf confluent} if $f(A)=B$ for any subcontinuum $B$ of $S_2$ and any component $A$ of $f^{-1}(B)$.
-See for instance \cite[p.284, Definition 13.12]{Nadler92}.
-Therefore, one may denote by $f^{-1}\left(\Dc_K^{PC}\right)$ the collection of all those subcontinua of $f^{-1}(K)$, that are a component of $f^{-1}(d)$ for some atom $d$ of $K$.
-In such a formulation, the corollary below can be inferred from Theorem \ref{invariance}.